metafloor/bwip-js/README.md

 <a href="http://metafloor.github.io/bwip-js"><img alt="bwip-js" align="right" src="http://metafloor.github.io/bwip-js/images/bwip-js.png"></a>
 bwip-js is a translation to native JavaScript of the amazing code provided in [Barcode Writer in Pure PostScript](https://github.com/bwipp/postscriptbarcode).
 The translated code can run on any modern browser or JavaScript-based server framework.

+The software has encoding modules for over 90 different barcode types and standards.
+All linear and two-dimensional barcodes in common use (and many uncommon ones) are available.
+An exhaustive list of supported barcode types can be found at the end of this document.

+## Status

-* Current bwip-js version is 0.10.7
+* Current bwip-js version is 0.11.0
-* Current BWIPP version is 2015-03-24.
+* Current BWIPP version is 2015-03-24

->
-> 6-April-2015: The Node.js module is compatible with versions 0.10 and 0.12.
->

-bwip-js links:
+* Node.js compatibility >= v0.10
+* npm dependencies: none

+## Links

 * [Home Page](http://metafloor.github.io/bwip-js/)
 * [Repository](https://github.com/metafloor/bwip-js)